STANLEY-NJINDO/PCB_Smart_Tank-V1/README.md

 - An ultrasonic distance sensor
 - A li-ion 18650 battery holder
   # Features
   This design is suitable for applications whereby Wi-Fi is easily accessible .
-The Esp32 uses thw Wi-Fi access to transmit the water level recordings to an online database for planning purposes.
+The Esp32 uses the Wi-Fi access to transmit the water level recordings to an online database for planning purposes.
   The users can visually see the water readings in real-time from the results posted in the database from any remote location